driesvints/driesvints.com/resources/content/posts/2016-03-20-getting-started-with-dotfiles.md

 ## Why Dotfiles?

-Dotfiles basically contain the preferred setup features of your computer.
+Dotfiles basically contain the preferred setup of your computer.
 They usually come with a setup procedure so you can easily install everything again when you need to start from a fresh system.
 They're also really useful for syncing preferences across multiple devices.

 A couple of months ago I had to re-install my computer a couple of times.
 And damn, that was quite the undertaking.
 Figuring out which apps I had to re-install, setting up my IDE again properly, losing all of my shell settings and aliases.
 Total pain.
 And something no one wants to do ever again.
 So I decided that the next time I needed to re-install my computer I'd be prepared.
 I wouldn't go through this ordeal ever again.